SidBhadra-Lobo/Tomato_project/README.md

 **So far**

-* I have downloaded and assembled the tomato reference genome,  `S_lycopersicum_build_2.50_chr1-12.fa`, script is tomato_wget_assemble.sh
+* I have downloaded and assembled the tomato reference genome,  `S_lycopersicum_build_2.50_chr1-12.fa`, script is `tomato_wget_assemble.sh`

 * Wrote a script that concatenates all sequences associated with probes of idenitcal ids, `make_probe_fasta.fa`

-* Wrote a script that then uses blastn to align the concatenated probe fastas against the tomato reference genome, `S_lycopersicum_build_2.50_chr1-12.fa`
+* Wrote a script that then uses blastn to align the concatenated probe fastas against the tomato reference genome.

 **Currently**